 Nowadays, when we buy online, we get suggestions from recommender systems.
 These types of systems are tools designed to automatically suggest customers products that suit their preferences.

 Recommender systems are essentially predictive analytics engines.
-Using historical information from product searches and purchases, we will increase sales offering your products to the right customers.
+We will increase sales by using historical information from product searches and purchases by offering your products to the right customers.
 Some solutions are listed below:

 Choosing the best credit card for a customer

-The objective is to know in advance which kind of credit card is best suited for a specific customer.
+The objective is to know which kind of credit card is best suited for a specific customer in advance.
 The input variables are very similar to those above: sex, job, salary, marital status, age...

 Sales forecasting is the process of estimating future sales based on historical data.
 Companies need to know what their sales will be to establish an action plan.

 Some of the variables involved are before history, seasonality, market-moving events...
 All of them contribute to making a realistic prediction.
-Through these studies, you can create a good income and expenditure budget, which contributes to having a better business strategy.
+Through these studies, you can create a good income and expenditure budget, contributing to a better business strategy.
 Some applications are listed below:

 Forecast tourism demand in a certain location